realslimshanky/Spider-Sense/README.md

 # Spider-Sense
 A browser extension to monitor your spiders deployed on Scrapy Cloud.

-## (Version 0.1) How to install this extension from store?
+## How to install this extension from store?

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/spider-sense/)
 - [Chrome](https://chrome.google.com/webstore/detail/spider-sense/gdpemckobcbpkgibfiiaeoohjccaebfj)

 ## (Latest release) How to install this extension from source?

-- Clone the repository
+- Clone the repository or download zip from the [latest release](https://github.com/realslimshanky/Spider-Sense/releases/tag/v0.2)
 - Open `about:debugging` on Firefox, click on `This Firefox` and select `Load Temporary Add-on...` or open `chrome://extensions/` on Chrome, enable `Developer mode` and select `Load unpacked`
 - Select `manifest.json` file present in this repository